OpenSourceMovieDatabase/1990-1999-movies-db/README.md

 # 1990-1999-movies-db

+Node module based movie database for API's. since source files are available you could use it any framework.

 # DISCLAIMER
 ### This repo is only meant for movies meta information such as movie title, release date, cast, genre and other information.
 ### similar to what freebase / IMDB does.